acmucsd/contribution-templates/README.md

 # Contribution Templates

-The contribution templates and guidelines used for projects at ACM @ UCSD.
+This repository contains the contribution templates and guidelines used for projects at ACM @ UCSD.

+## Usage

+You may use the provided `deploy_templates.sh` script to automatically add templates to a new repository.
+The command is:
+`$ ./deploy_templates.sh <CATEGORY> <REPO PATH>`

+For example, to add new templates to a webpage repo named "snu-api" located in the home folder, use:
+`$ ./deploy_templates.sh web-frontend ~/snu-api/`

+This script moves all the templates for the provided category, and prints the suggested labels to add to the GitHub repository.

 ## Contents